Use Cases How It Works Agent Deliberation Security Blog Docs Pricing Login Get Started →

 Cross-machine, cross-team

-A frontend developer's agent and a backend developer's agent can coordinate on API contracts without sharing codebases.
-A vendor's agent and an internal security agent can collaborate without exposing raw architecture.
+A frontend developer's agent and a backend developer's agent will coordinate on API contracts without sharing codebases.
+A vendor's agent and an internal security agent will collaborate without exposing raw architecture.

 📐